 - Free time expenses

-Day 3: Tour of Tema (Columbia Sister City), Service Learning Project at Tema Library
+Day 4: Travel to Tema for Service Learning Project at Tema Central Library and tour a chocolate factory.